What We Do

 You can contact the Entrepreneurial Law Clinic

-They have resources related to mentoring, business plan creation, company formation, and funding, including the Business Plan Competition.
-The Business Plan Competition (BPC) is a platform for student-led ventures.
+They have resources related to mentoring, business plan creation, company formation, and funding, including the Dempsey Startup Competition (Dempsey Startup), a platform for student-led ventures.
 The competition provides student teams with mentoring from entrepreneurs and investors, the opportunity to tell their stories to the Seattle startup community, and the visibility they need to get going.
-More than 3,730 students have participated in this annual new venture competition since its inception in 1998, and the Buerk Center has awarded 139 teams with over $1.2 million in seed funding.
+More than 5,190 students have participated in this annual new venture competition since its inception in 1998, and the Buerk Center has awarded 183 teams with $1,458, 240 in seed funding awarded.

 SEBA helps to develop science and engineering students into business professionals, and to which business leaders come to engage professionally-minded students.